helmstedt/digitalpost-utilities/README.md

 * Run `post_borger_dk_first_login.py` on a computer with a desktop browser.
 The program is set up to work with Chrome and `chromedriver.exe`.
 * The program will open a browser window where you'll need to log on to post.borger.dk with your NemID or MitID.
-* If your login is successfull, the program will save access tokens for post.borger.dk to `post_borger_dk_cookies`
+* If your login is successful, the program will save access tokens for post.borger.dk to `post_borger_dk_cookies`

 Step three
 ----------